plus3it/emet-formula/README.md

 ##Dependencies
   - Microsoft .NET 4 or greater.
+  - Salt 2014.7.0 or greater (required for the 'test' state).
   - Properly configured salt winrepo package manager, in a master or masterless configuration.
   - Package definition for EMET from salt-winrepo must be available in the